vernjan/ctf-writeups/write-ups/TheCatch2022/02-incidents/01-route-tracking/README.md

 DOT is a [graph description language](https://en.wikipedia.org/wiki/DOT_(graph_description_language)).

-I loaded the graph into [NetworkX](https://networkx.org/) Python library and did a depth-first search, looking for the path of the given length.
+I loaded the graph into [NetworkX](https://networkx.org/) Python library and did a _depth-first search_, looking for the path (from depot, i.e. node `000`, back to depot) of the given total distance.

 ```python
 import networkx as nx